9hafidz6/main1/docs/UserGuide.md

 #### 3.3.5 Listing all expired ingredients on the date itself

-User needs to enter `b` in the menu first.
 To list all expired ingredient from the IngredientsList on the date itself, user needs to execute command below:

 To list all expired ingredient from the IngredientsList on the date itself, user needs to execute command below: